• Recipes Index

 1 hour 20 mins

 Copy Cat Recipe of Magnolia Bakery Blueberry Jamboree.
 Bright, delicious flavors come together to make a beautiful and memorable blueberry dessert.
-Perfect for Mother's Day, Easter and other Spring and Summer special occasions.
+Perfect for Mother's Day, Easter, and other Spring and Summer special occasions.

 Author: Slightly adapted from Six Sisters' Stuff